DominikaZ/impossible-quiz/README.md

 # IMPOSSIBLE QUIZ

-Take a quiz about Slovak republic.
+Take a quiz about Slovak republic :).
+Quiz uses data from the project [DATAcube](http://datacube.statistics.sk/) of the Statistical Office of the Slovak Republic and generates random questions from them.

 Categories:
 * Population density